girlguidinghertfordshire/ggherts/_noticeboards/2024-04-20-monopoly-run.md

 Enjoyed by many Guides in March.
 Use a Travelcard to visit as many sites as possible and test your problem solving skills as you go.

-For more information and to book visit [Monopoly Run "Live" 2024](https://monopoly-run.co.uk) - The best day out around London for Scouts & Guides - 2nd March 2024.
+For more information and to book visit [Monopoly Run "Live" 2024](https://monopoly-run.co.uk) - The best day out around London for Scouts & Guides.